This job description reflects the general level and nature of the job. It is not intended to be all inclusive.

 - Travel to partner institutions and other locations as needed for relationship building and program development.

 - Provide opportunities for partner representatives, donors, and alumni to engage with programs, e.g., panel discussions, program observations, social events, etc.

-- Provide narrative content and quantitative/qualitative data to support grant proposals and reports.
+- Assist in searching grant funding/sponsorship opportunities and contribute narrative content and quantitative/qualitative data to support grant proposals and reports.